 And if you plan ahead, this recipe will be a great way to end a busy weekday.
 Everything cooks in one pan for easy clean up so you won’t spend time hanging out over a sink when everyone else runs off to watch television for the night.
 (I mean, really…doesn’t that blow when they abandon you in the kitchen?!?!?)

-I like to serve mine with a heaping pile of Salt and Vinegar Chips….because not every meal needs a pile of steamed veggies.
-Right?
-BUT if you want to round our your dinner with a bit of green, you can make these easy Zucchini Fries….because you still need some fries with your burger.
+If you want to round our your dinner with a bit of green, you can make these easy Zucchini Fries….because you still need some fries with your burger.

 - 1 pound lean ground beef